-1.3 Workplace Equality
+1.5 Workplace Equality

-We are committed to promoting equality in our choices and practices and to ensuring equality of opportunity and outcomes for our employees.
-We make every effort to ensure that our policies and processes are free of bias and that they support employees to balance work and life commitments.
+The organization is committed to promoting equality in our choices and practices and to ensuring equality of opportunity and outcomes for our employees.
+The organization makes every effort to ensure that policies and processes are free of bias and that they support employees to balance work and life commitments.